 - Career guidance and job-finding services are offered in 7 VET providers.
 The services include career centres, work-based learning schemes, demand-based short-term courses, personalized development plans and graduate tracing system.

 - Schools are modernised with virtual learning and school management platforms and investment in IT equipment.
 Infrastructure is made more attractive, with improved learning and recreational spaces.

 - More girls are enrolled in VET programs with economic prospective.
-Among newly registered students in 2018-2019 academic year, share of female increased to 18.6%.
+Among newly registered students in 2018-2019 academic year, share of female reached 16.6%.

 - The drop-out phenomenon is addressed through coaching for VSD, individualised learning plans, improved school culture and stronger school-parent collaboration.
 Drop Out Rate was reduced to 9.3% (target 10%).

 - VET as primary education and career choice is promoted through national campaigns, such as ‘Skills Olympics’ event and regional fairs.
 VET providers have started to communicate their improved offer through institutional marketing activities, including: meetings with students in 9th grade and their parents, opening the school to the local community, improved online presence through interactive websites and effective use of social media.

 - More and more VET graduates are joining the labour market.
 One year after graduation, 34% of students graduating from VET schools in 2016 got a job one year after finishing school.
 For students graduating in 2017, the share of employment increased to 49%.
 A pre-tracer study with students graduating from VET schools in 2018 showed that 53% of them had received a job offer before finishing school.